We are fetching your Credit Score

 1 year- 8.25%

 Above 2 years to 5 years- 8 %

 The senior citizens will bet an additional 0.5% interest per annum.

 PNB does not allow premature withdrawals.
 But in exceptional cases it is allowed but a certain penalty will be charged at the time of withdrawal.
 The penalty will be communicated with the customer prior to the closure.
-In case of premature closure, the interest applicable will be payable less the penalty.
+In case of premature closure, the interest applicable will be payable minus the penalty.
 The interest payable is the rate at which the fixed deposit was decided upon at the time of deposit.

 Generally PNB allows overdrafts/loans against deposits except on Certificates of Deposit (CD).
 Such loans are sanctioned by charging interest as per RBI bank rate or as prescribed by the Bank.